-The course is divided into five thematic blocks.
+The course is divided into five thematic blocks, containing between one to tree chapters each.
 The first three deal with Molecular Genetics and the other two apply this knowledge to the genetic analysis of individuals and populations.
-In addition to conventional lectures, the couse includes lectures dedicated to solve out genetic problems.
+In addition to conventional lectures, the course includes lectures dedicated to solve out genetic problems.